What are traditional sunscreens doing to our planet?

 Sunscreen that is good for the environment.

-Choosing a sunscreen free from reef-damaging chemicals like oxybenzone and octinoxate can have a really positive effect on our planet, it’s worth looking beyond the formula and choosing a brand who support environmental conservation in multiple ways.
+Choosing a natural sunscreen for face that’s free from reef-damaging chemicals like oxybenzone and octinoxate can have a really positive effect on our planet, it’s worth looking beyond the formula and choosing a brand who support environmental conservation in multiple ways.

 Sukin are a long time supporter of Greening Australia’s Reef Aid initiative, a not for profit program committed to protecting Australia’s Great Barrier Reef.
 The partnership helps to improve ocean water quality by stopping sediment at its source, minimising chemical runoff into our waterways.
 Through this Reef Aid partnership, Sukin are working with local landholders and communities across the Great Barrier Reef Catchment to rebuild eroding land and restore vital coastal wetlands.